NyleD/robotframe-scheduler/README.md

 - Shows progress of each test case, if you want to dive deeper (PASS, FAIL,  RUNNING)

 Completed Jobs (Can only be viewed, if you have your own RobotService running):
-- Some thing as Job Results View, but only for Completed Jobs
+- Same thing as Job Results View, but only for Completed Jobs